Sewell, New Jersey: Transportation

 The community is a planned stop on the Glassboro–Camden Line, a proposed 18 mi diesel multiple unit (DMU) light rail line.

+Education

+The CDP, entirely in Mantua Township, is within Mantua Township School District (elementary school) and Clearview Regional High School District.
+Clearview Regional High School is the comprehensive high school of the latter district.

 Notable people

 People (and pets) who were born in, residents of, or otherwise closely associated with Sewell include: